asaboor-gh/ipyslides/README.md

 Content below assumes you have `ls = LiveSlides()`.
 ## 0.9.0
 - Now you can launch an overlay console for live coding right in slides when working in Jupyterlab (currently not working if launched from sidecar).
 A dedicated `Console` button is added in side panel.
 I consider it a very unique addition.
+> Note: Only most recently opened console is launched.

 ## 0.8.11
 - All utilities commnads are now under `LiveSlides` class too, so you can use either